Hatfield Grill ‘N Chill

-We want to take this time to thank everyone that has supported the Grill ‘N Chill not only through the last 8 years, but especially in the last 6 months when it has been difficult to survive.
-It was very humbling to see the lines of people at the Taste of Hatfield Friday night and to hear all of the great comments about our food, making it especially tough to make a decision like this today.
+We want to take this time to thank everyone that has supported the Grill ‘N Chill for the 8 years it thrived.
+It was very humbling to see the lines of people at the Taste of Hatfield in 2020 (just as we were about to close the doors) and to hear all of the great comments about our food, making it especially tough to make that decission to close.

 Opening around 1934 as Pelc’s Café when they had ball room dancing, etc. The tavern changed hands and names many times through the decades “The Homestead” in the 70’s, “The Paddock” in the 80’s and into 90’s, “Smithsonian” in the 2000’s, and Finally the “Grill ‘N Chill” starting in 2012.